West Virginia sports betting generated the third-highest handle figure and a new record-high revenue number for the week.

 Well, the numbers did not disappoint.

-According to the West Virginia Lottery, bettors wagered $2,833,928 on the big game and that helped set up a record revenue week for WV casinos.
+According to the West Virginia Lottery, bettors wagered $2,833,928 on the big game and that helped set up a record revenue week for WV online casinos.
 Maybe the excitement around sports betting will help people forget what many believe was an extremely boring game.

 This week’s report includes activity from Jan.
 27 – Feb.
 2 for all five WV sportsbooks: